 Interview Question: What Are The Characteristics of a Distressed Company?

-Much of the work you'll be doing as an analyst or associate is creating profiles and screens.
+Much of the work you'll be doing as an analyst or associate in restructuring investment banking is creating profiles and screens.
 These are small one-to-three page reports that give an overview of a company that the analyst or associate believes is likely to face a restructuring event in the future.

 Future is the operative word because almost everything in restructuring involves a rather long lead time.